hijimasa/isaac-ros2-control-sample/README.md

 - This currently supports only rotational joints using velocity control.
 - This sends joint status (position, velocity and effort) to ros2_control from Isaac Sim.
 - This launches sensors from URDF description.
-- This spawns URDF model at the desired timing.
+- This spawns URDF model at the desired timing and position.
 - This launchs sensors and controller at the desired timing.

 ## Prerequisite